jaydent4/cs32plus/Week3/FastIntroPython.md

 # (Fast) Introduction to Python

 I know that a lot of you don't have the time to go through documentations/tutorials about learning languages.
 Here is a really quick tutorial on Python that will (hopefully) teach you all that you need to do these types of questions (Fun Fact: I learned Python by solely doing Leetcode).
+As stated before, Python is the go-to language for coding interviews/assessments.

 ## Static vs. Dynamic Typing